 I feel like with social media, podcasts, audiobooks and music platforms we forgot about the good old radio.
 Radio gaga, radiooo someone still loves you.
 And that someone is me.
 Here’s something I love about the radio: when a song you’ve forgotten comes up and you feel like it fills your soul.
 It brings back memories, makes you want to dance in your car, kitchen or wherever you are.
 It’s like that song was exactly what you wanted to hear, you simply didn’t know it.
 The radio can remind you.
 Find a good station that plays more of your type of music and less ads and chatter.

-Periodically getting rid of stuff in your life that don’t “spark joy” is so freeing.
+Periodically getting rid of things in your life that don’t “spark joy” is so freeing.
 It very much feels like a weight has been lifted and you can fly.
 And I don’t think decluttering your home is all you can do – here are 9 things to declutter from your life.

 And that is it.
 These are the 20 things that do make me feel like I’ve taken care of myself well enough, especially in stressful times.
 I hope you found some new ideas, make sure to share this post if it has helped you.